The Benefits of Growing Your Own Microgreens

 Wheatgrass is a herb known for its various health benefits, which only came to light when people first began consuming it in the 1930’s.
 Usually, the plant is harvested before it grows and turns brown, and only two ounces of this herb liquefied amounts to an equivalent 4 pounds of organic vegetables.
 The health benefits of wheatgrass are not limited to assisting in the gastrointestinal tract, reducing the symptoms from chemotherapy, and regulating blood pressure by increasing red blood cell count

 Microgreen cress is characterised by peppery, aromatic and tangy flavour.
 It can be eaten raw in salads and sandwiches or used as herbs for food seasoning.
 The seeds can also be roasted with salt before eating.
 Cress seeds are used for treating patients suffering from iron deficiency anemia.
 Consumption of these seeds helps to boost the hemoglobin level over time.
-When grown, cress is an excellent source of protein and iron thus can be used for treating people suffering from hair loss, regardless, Consumption of both garden cress stems, leaves and seeds help to boost the immune system.
-Both the leaves, stems and seeds of cress are used in preparing traditional medicine, for example, the seeds are used as a remedy for minimizing asthma symptoms as well as improves lung function in people suffering from asthma.
+When grown, cress is an excellent source of protein and iron thus, it can be used for treating people suffering from hair loss.
+Consumption of both garden cress stems, leaves and seeds help to boost the immune system.
+Both the leaves, stems and seeds of cress are used in preparing traditional medicine, for example, the seeds are used as a remedy for minimizing asthma symptoms as well as improves lung function for those suffering with it.